Count Dracula: Characteristics

-As the novel progresses, Dracula is described as taking on a more and more youthful appearance.
+As the novel progresses, Dracula is described as taking on an increasingly youthful appearance with a healthier skin color, darker hair, and a more robust and vigorous physique the more blood he consumes.
 After Harker strikes him with a shovel, he is left with a scar on his forehead which he bears throughout the course of the novel.

 Dracula also possesses great wealth, and has Romani people in his homeland who are loyal to him as servants and protectors.

 Powers and weaknesses

 Count Dracula is portrayed in the novel using many different supernatural abilities, and is believed to have gained his abilities through dealings with the devil.
 Chapter 18 of the novel describes many of the abilities, limitations and weaknesses of vampires and Dracula in particular.
 Dracula has superhuman strength which, according to Van Helsing, is equivalent to that of 20 strong men.
 He does not cast a shadow or have a reflection from mirrors.
 He is immune to conventional means of attack; a sailor tries to stab him in the back with a knife, but the blade goes through his body as though it is air.
 He can defy gravity to a certain extent and possesses superhuman agility, able to climb vertical surfaces upside down in a reptilian manner.
 He can travel onto unhallowed ground, such as the graves of suicides and those of his victims.
-He has powerful hypnotic, telepathic and illusionary abilities.
+He has powerful hypnotic and telepathic abilities.
 He also has the ability to "within limitations" vanish and reappear elsewhere at will.
 If he knows the path, he can come out from anything or into anything regardless of how close it is bound or even if it is soldered shut.

 Dracula has amassed cunning and wisdom throughout centuries and is unable to die of senescence.
 He can command animals such as rats, owls, bats, moths, foxes and wolves.
 His control is limited, as seen when the party first enters his house in London.
 He summons thousands of rats to swarm and attack the group and Holmwood summons his trio of terriers to battle them.
 The dogs prove very efficient rat killers.
 Terrified by their onslaught, the rats flee of their own volition.

 Dracula can also manipulate the weather and, within his range, is able to direct the elements, such as storms, fog and mist.

 Shapeshifting

-Dracula can change form at will, able to grow and become small, his featured forms in the novel being that of a bat, a large wolf and a fog or mist.
+Dracula can change form at will, able to grow and become small, his featured forms in the novel being that of a bat, a large wolf and a mist.
 When the moonlight is shining, he can travel as elemental dust within its rays.
 He is able to pass through tiny cracks or crevices while retaining his human form or in the form of a vapour; described by Van Helsing as the ability to slip through a hairbreadth space of a tomb door or coffin.
 This is also an ability used by his victim Lucy as a vampire.
 When the party breaks into her tomb, they open the sealed coffin to find her corpse is no longer located within.